tgetachew18/KryptChat/README.md

 # KryptChat
 A secure, multi-party, on-line chat application.

 KryptChat is a multi-party chat application built with the Tornado framework.
-Besides the 256 Bit AES encryption used to transport messages, it implement's ephemeral Diffy Hellman and replay detection.
-Message's are signed and authenticated via RSA(PKCS1 PSS).
+Besides the 256 Bit AES encryption used to transport messages, it implements ephemeral Diffy Hellman and replay detection to ensure complete security.
+Messages are signed and authenticated via RSA(PKCS1 PSS).

 # Usage